We have created a common platform that all our WordPress plugins use and share segments of code to reduce database lookups and calculations.

 We thought if more than one of our plugins performed the same task, whether a database request - or any of the other multiple commands you can perform - we would share the data between the plugins.

-We designed our plugins to share variables, arrays, lookups etc and pass the results from plugin to plugin.
+We designed our plugins to share variables, arrays, database lookups etc and pass the results from plugin to plugin.

 The results were fantastic!